Cognigy/Documentation/docs/en/docs/agent-assist/overview.md

 - Displays completely interactive micro applications in a customizable grid.
 - Adds rich-media capabilities to any contact center stack.
-- Stand-alone or integrated into existing Contact Center Agent Desktops.
+- Stand-alone or integrated into existing contact center agent desktops.
 - Shows any type of information like PDFs or even interactive 3D animations.
 - Access to 100% of Cognigy.AI features, including Extensions and extensive logic.

 ## More information